MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-r-visuals.md

 * Display devices: Only plots that are plotted to the R default display device are displayed correctly on the canvas.
 Avoid explicitly using a different R display device.

-* Column renaming: R visuals do not support renaming input columns.
+* Column renaming: R visuals don't support renaming input columns.
 Columns will be referred to by their original name during script execution.

 * RRO installations: In this release, the 32-bit version of Power BI Desktop doesn't automatically identify RRO installations; you must manually provide the path to the R installation directory in **Options and settings** > **Options** > **R Scripting**.